Divyanshu975/Keeper-App--React-Frontend-/README.md

-This is an application that can be used to keep a track og=f ideas , notes and is similar to the Google keeper app.
+This is an application that can be used to keep a track of ideas , notes and is similar to the Google keeper app.

 # Getting Started with Create React App